clumapay30/Python_Project1.2/README.md

 psycopg2-binary
 ```
 ## Project1.2 - v3:
-Using dotenv and models this project
+Using dotenv and models this project. <br>

 _Library_
 ```
 passlib